 Our mission is to provide your student with opportunities that encourage hands-on learning, service to others, and environmental stewardship.
 The team at VES is committed to building on the strengths and interests of all of our students.
 The staff values building positive working relationships with students and families.
-We utilize a curriculum that includes real-world experiences, project-based, and cross-curricular.
+The educational programming includes real-world experiences, project-based learning, and cross-curricular activities.
 As an expeditionary school, we believe learning extends well beyond the classroom and will provide ample opportunities for students to explore the outside world.
 Our small class sizes allow students to make strong connections with our dedicated staff.
+Voyageurs students have found success by exploring the world, learning through experiences, and following their individual passions.